 The Sangai inhabits an extraordinarily limited area of the world.
 The creature also appears in a restricted section of Asia.
 More specifically, though, the remarkably stunning animal only lives in the region on the southeastern shore of Loktak Lake, in India.

-But, within this range, the creature has specific needs for its choice of habitat.
+Within this range, the creature has specific needs for its choice of habitat.
 The mammal also only lives on and around the floating biomass, called phumdi, unique to this area.
 Fortunately, the entirety of this region now forms part of the Keibul Lamjao National Park.

 Quite understandably, the minor size of its habitation area limits its options.
 The entire park only covers an area of roughly 15.4 sq mi (40 sq km).
 Yet, the fabulous animal itself only dwells within a portion of this, in an area only covering about half the total area of the park.